awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 This document aims to capture errors from the latest versions of Mountpoint.
 If you are using an older version of Mountpoint, please refer to older versions of this document.

+A great first step for troubleshooting Mountpoint is to inspect its logs, which are emitted to `journald` by default.
+See the [logging documentation](LOGGING.md) for more details on how to access Mountpoint logs.

 ## Random writes

 Mountpoint supports writing to a file sequentially.
 Random writes, or 'out-of-order' writes, will return an error to FUSE which may appear in applications with the error message "Invalid argument".